iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Example: Adding a data file without immediate commit

 Sometimes we want to add a file to a pipeline, but the file is not finalized.
+In this example pipeline, we might have additional data to use.
+Rather than add that data to `data.xml` we might want to put it in a second file.
+Then we would rewrite scripts like `prepare.py` to use both data files.

-We do this with the `dvc add --no-commit` command, and after the file content is finished we run `dvc commit` to save it in the cache.
-Let us take a look at what happens in the process.
+For this example let's only look at the process of using `dvc add --no-commit` to add the file without immediately saving it to the cache, and later running `dvc commit` to save it to the cache.

 In the workspace setup for the previous example, run these commands: